-5.0 Educational Materials
+7.0 Educational Materials

-- 5.1 In keeping with the school budget, instructional material and equipment will be provided to students and to teachers. - 5.1.1 The Principal will provide each teacher with the required curriculum, appropriate support materials, textbooks and, when applicable, supplies and equipment for the course of study for which the teacher is responsible. - 5.1.2 The School will ensure that the students have access to materials required to master the competencies of each program of studies. - 5.1.3 Textbooks will be provided free of charge to students.
-However, students will be charged for lost or damaged books. - 5.2 The Principal is responsible for approving, on the proposal of the teachers and after consultation with the Governing Board, the textbook and instructional material required for the teaching of the program of studies. - 5.3 The purchase of workbooks and other consumable materials will be at the expense of the student's parents or guardians.
+- 7.1 In keeping with the school budget, instructional material and equipment will be provided to students and to teachers. - 7.1.1 The Principal will provide each teacher with the required curriculum, appropriate support materials, textbooks and, when applicable, supplies and equipment for the subject for which the teacher is responsible. - 7.1.2 The School will ensure that the students have access to materials required to master the competencies in each program of studies. - 7.1.3 Textbooks will be provided free of charge to students.
+However, students will be charged for lost or damaged books. - 7.2 The Principal is responsible for approving, on the proposal of the teachers and after consultation with the Governing Board, the textbook and instructional material required for the teaching of the program of studies. - 7.3 The purchase of workbooks and other consumable materials will be at the expense of the student or the student's parent(s) or guardian(s).

-6.0 Co-curricular and Extra-curricular Programs
+8.0 Co-curricular and Extra-curricular Programs

-- 6.1 The program of studies may include co-curricular and extra-curricular activities.
-Some of these activities may be held outside the regular school day. - 6.1.1 Co-curricular activities are those activities which are related to a particular subject but are held outside the normal classroom experience. - 6.1.2 Extra-curricular activities are those optional activities, which are social, cultural, or physical in nature and which may not be directly related to a particular course of study. - 6.2 The Principal will be responsible for overseeing the co-curricular and extra-curricular programs which have been approved by the Governing Board resolution.

-- 6.3 The Governing Board is responsible for approving activities which entail changes in the students' regular time of arrival and/or departure, or which require students to leave the school premises. - 6.3.1 The school must inform, by completing the Sir Wilfrid Laurier School Board field trip information form (see appendix of Policy no. 2006-ED-07 Field Trips: Co-Curricular and Extra-Curricular Activities), the Director of Pedagogical Services for all overnight co-curricular and extra-curricular activities one month prior to the date of the trip being held. - 6.3.2 In case of unforeseen events, the Governing Board resolution must be forwarded with the completed Sir Wilfrid Laurier School Board field trip information form to the Director of Pedagogical Services prior to the date of the trip being held. - 6.3.3 The Director of Pedagogical Services will inform the Director General of all trips that will take place outside of Canada.

-In addition, the schools must forward the information on all high-risk activities and on all trips outside of Canada to the Material Resources Department, who will, in turn, advise the School Board insurer one month prior to the trip being held.
+- 8.1 The program of studies may include co-curricular and extra-curricular activities.
+Some of these activities may be held outside the regular school day. - 8.1.1 Co-curricular activities are those activities which are related to a particular subject but are held outside the normal classroom experience. - 8.1.2 Extra-curricular activities are those optional activities, which are social, cultural, or physical in nature and which may not directly related to a particular course of study. - The Principal will be responsible for overseeing the co-curricular and extra-curricular programs which have been approved by the Governing Board resolution. - The Governing Board is responsible for approving activities, which entail changes in the students' regular time of arrival, and/or departure or which require students to leave the school premises. - 8.3.1 The school must inform, by completing the Sir Wilfrid Laurier School Board field trip information form, (see appendix) the Director of Educational Services for all overnight co-curricular and extracurricular activities prior to the date of the trip being held. - 8.3.2 In case of unforeseen events, the Governing Board resolution must be forwarded with the completed school board trip information form (see appendix) to the Director of Educational Services prior to the date of the trip being held. - 8.3.3 The Director of Educational Services will inform the Director General of all trips that will take place outside of Canada. - In addition, the schools must forward the information on all high risk activities and on all trips outside of Canada to the Material Resources Department, who will, in turn, advise the School Board insurer one month prior to the trip being held. - 8.4 The School is encouraged to organize activities, which promote positive interactions between students and sensitivity toward social concerns.
+These school life activities may take the form of school assemblies, student council, clubs, special projects and social action activities.

-- 6.4 The School is encouraged to organize activities which promote positive interactions between students and sensitivity toward social concerns.
-These school life activities may take the form of school assemblies, student council, clubs, special projects and social action activities. - 6.5 The Principal must ensure that all co-curricular activities are adequately funded by the school's budget or by fees charged to the participants.
-Provision must be made not to limit a student's participation should a fee be required. - 6.6 The School will recognize that student participation in all extra-curricular activities is voluntary.
+- 8.5 The Principal must ensure that all co-curricular activities are adequately funded by the school's budget or by fees charged to the participants.
+Provision must be made not to limit a student's participation should a fee be required. - 8.6 The School will recognize that student participation in all extra-curricular activities is voluntary.
 Extracurricular activities should reflect students' needs, the availability of staff, the school's facilities and the school's budget to support such activities.
 Activities should not be gender-biased.